OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 In Fig.~\ref{fig:quali_main}, we share qualitative results from our approach for the open-vocabulary 3D instance segmentation task.
 With its zero-shot learning capabilities, \name{} is able to segment a given query object that might not be present in common segmentation datasets.
 Furthermore, object properties such as colors, textures, situational context and affordances are successfully recognized by \name{}.
 Additional qualitative results in this direction are provided in Appendix~\ref{sec:quali_res}.

 In Fig.~\ref{fig:quali_openscene_main}, we provide qualitative comparisons between our instance-based open-vocabulary representation and the point-based representation provided by OpenScene \cite{openscene}.
-Our method \name{} computes the similarity between the query embedding and each per-mask feature vector for each object \textit{instance}, which results in crisp instance boundaries.
-This is particularly suitable for the use cases in which one needs to handle object instances.
-Additional analysis and further details about the visualization are provided in Appendix~\ref{sec:baseline_det}.
+Our method \name{} computes the similarity between the query embedding and per-mask feature vectors for each object \textit{instance}, which results in crisp instance boundaries.
+This is particularly suitable for the use cases in which one needs to identify object instances.
+Additional analysis and further details about the visualizations are provided in Appendix~\ref{sec:baseline_det}.